matloff/TidyverseSkeptic/README.md

 beginning, when the firm consisted of only founder JJ Allaire and ace developer Joe Cheng.
-I highly praise the firm to my students, and I use and recommend Hadley's **ggplot2** package (though I don't consider it part of the Tidyverse, having been developed well before Tidy).
+I highly praise the firm to my students, and I use and recommend Hadley's **ggplot2** package (though I don't consider it part of the Tidyverse, having been developed well before Tidy and thematically unrelated).

 Nevertheless, I believe that RStudio took a wrong turn when it decided to promote the Tidyverse, which has led to a situation in which the very